rstudio/education.rstudio.com/content/articles/2019-09-09-upcoming-instructor-training-events/index.markdown

   author: Josh Howard
 ---

 Over two dozen people are now certified instructors and listed in our [trainers' directory](https://rstd.io/trainers), and more are in the pipeline.
-The first step in joining them is to take part in one of our upcoming online classes:
+If you would like to join them, the first step is to take part in one of our upcoming training classes.

--   Sept 16-17 for people in Europe, the Middle East, and Africa
--   Sept 25-26 for people in the Americas
+Both the Sept 16-17 class (for people in Europe, the Middle East, and Africa) and the Sept 25-26 (for people in the Americas) are now full, but more will be scheduled in November, and we still have some space in the class that will be run at [rstudio::conf 2020][conf] in January.

 The course runs 4 hours each day (i.e., two back-to-back half-days);
-the materials are [available online][slides], and we are also offering the course at [rstudio::conf 2020][conf] in January.
+the materials are [available online][slides], and a book-length version is [also available][t3].
 After completing the course,
 participants must do one exam on teaching and one each on the technical topics (tidyverse and/or Shiny).